Object-Oriented Dynamics Learning through Multi-Level Abstraction: Appendix

 \subsection{Supplementary Tables and Figures}

-In addition to the above mentioned tables and figures, here we supplement the rest of supplementary tables and figures, that is, Table \ref{tab:motion} (mentioned in Section 4.3 of the main body), Table \ref{control} (mentioned in Section 4.3 of the main body), Figure \ref{ax} (mentioned in Section 4.1 of the main body), Figure \ref{8p} (mentioned in Section 4.2 of the main body), and Figure \ref{fw} (mentioned in Table 2 of the main body).
+In addition to the above mentioned tables and figures, here we supplement the rest of supplementary tables and figures: \textbf{Table \ref{long}} (mentioned in Section Model-Based Planning in Unseen Environments of the main body), \textbf{Table \ref{tab:motion}} (mentioned in Interpretable Representations and Knowledge of the main body), \textbf{Table \ref{control}} (mentioned in Interpretable Representations and Knowledge of the main body), \textbf{Figure \ref{ax}} (mentioned in Section Generalization Ability and Sample Efficiency of the main body), \textbf{Figure \ref{fw}} (mentioned in Table 2 of the main body), \textbf{Figure \ref{8p}} (mentioned in Section Model-Based Planning in Unseen Environments of the main body), and \textbf{Figure \ref{mctsc}} (mentioned in Section Model-Based Planning in Unseen Environments of the main body).